Pullusb/GP_brush_fill/README.md

 `alt` + `click` : Eraser, paint in substractive mode. merge crossed strokes too

+`esc` or `right-click` : Leave the modal

 ### Limitations

 Everything happens in the screen space visible part of the viewport that is locked during the modal.
-Meaning that you can't move during the pain and the brush is clamped to viewport border.
+Meaning that you can't move during the paint and the brush is clamped to viewport border.

 ### Important technical note